svn2github/lazarus-ccr/components/tvplanit/readme.txt

   This release is Lazarus-only.
 It won't compile under Delphi any more.

-  misc - Replace hard-coded MS Sans Serif font by "default" to use the system
+  - Replace hard-coded MS Sans Serif font by "default" to use the system font
-         font
-  misc - Fix crashes due to inplace editors being destroyed. misc - Replace lrs resources by res resources.
-FPC 2.4 or greater required! misc - Add FlexDatastore and its component editor to package.
+  - Fix crashes due to inplace editors being destroyed.
+  - Replace lrs resources by res resources.
+FPC 2.4 or greater required!
+  - Add FlexDatastore and its component editor to package.
-  4710 - Rename package to laz_visualplanit.
+  - Rename package to laz_visualplanit.
-  4717 - Add new event field "Location".
-Rename some fields for more consistency. misc - Add datastores for TBufDataset, Sqlite3, ZEOS, Firebird misc - Add non-database datastores for xml and ini files misc - Fix NavBar, PrintPreview, VpClock etc. misc - Translate user interface in po files misc - DPI-aware and translation-tolerant form layout misc - Add new sample projects
+  - Add new event field "Location".
+Rename some fields for more consistency.
+  - Add datastores for TBufDataset, Sqlite3, ZEOS, Firebird
+  - Add non-database datastores for xml and ini files
+  - Fix NavBar, PrintPreview, VpClock etc.
+  - Translate user interface by means of po files
+  - DPI-aware and translation-tolerant form layout
+  - Add new sample projects

 4.3 Release 1.05

-  misc - Add mORMot datastore
+  - Add mORMot datastore
-  misc - Add drag and drop of events to DayView and WeekView misc - Add hint support to DayView, WeekView and MonthView
+  - Add drag and drop of events to DayView and WeekView
+  - Add hint support to DayView, WeekView and MonthView
+  - New contact fields for
+    - three email addresses (in total)
+    - two websites
+    - 2nd address (work address, home address)
+    - department
+    and add them to the contact editor
+  - Activate task fields Priority and Category in task editor.